HEALTH AND SAFETY

 For ordinary illnesses (colds, stomach bugs, ear infections, etc.)

-Students, staff, and teachers must remain home for the duration of their illness and be fever free for 24 hours without the use of fever-reducing medications.
+Students, staff, and teachers must remain home for the duration of their illness and be fever free from 24 hours to 3 days without the use of fever-reducing medications.

-No diarrhea or vomiting for 24 hours.
-A doctors' note is required before the child is able to return to school or the 14 day procedure is to be followed.
+To return to school, no symptoms from 24 hours to 3days.
+Additionally, a doctors' note/negative test result is required (to be taken on the 3rd day after the first sign of fever) before the child is able to return to school or the 14 day procedure is to be followed.

-The symptoms of COVID-19 vary widely, with reports of mild symptoms ranging to severe illness.
-Symptoms can appear 2-14 days after exposure to the virus.
+The symptoms of contagious diseases vary widely, with reports of mild symptoms ranging to severe illness.

 Symptoms requiring non-admittance/temporary removal: